ndierckx/NOVOPlasty/README.md

 -----------------------
 Read Length          = The read length of your reads.
 Insert size          = Total insert size of your paired end reads, it doesn't have to be accurate but should be close enough.
-Platform             = illumina is for now the only option Single/Paired        = For the moment only paired end reads are supported.
+Platform             = illumina/ion The performance of the Ion torrent is limited Single/Paired        = PE/SE.
 Combined reads       = The path to the file that contains the combined reads (forward and reverse in 1 file) Forward reads        = The path to the file that contains the forward reads (not necessary when there is a merged file) Reverse reads        = The path to the file that contains the reverse reads (not necessary when there is a merged file)